garkimasera/rusted-ruins/README.md

 ## Status
 This is a very early project.
 Many features for playing are not completed.

+## Design

+* Play with 2D graphical interface.
+* Easy to extend by the pak file system.
+Most of assets are packaged as pak file.
+Pak file can be created by makepak.
+Users can add new characters, items and dungeons easily by pak file system.
+* Provide map editor to create new map.
+* Script to describe talks and events in game.
+This is flexible way to construct game.
+* Provide many playing style for players.
+The game objective will be different by players.

 ## Pak files
 In this game, most of image data and many assets are handled as *XXObject*.